Power (political science): Five bases of power

 In a now-classic study (1959), social psychologists John R. P. French and Bertram Raven developed a schema of sources of power by which to analyse how power plays work (or fail to work) in a specific relationship.

-According to French and Raven, power must be distinguished from influence in the following way: power is that state of affairs that holds in a given relationship, A-B, such that a given influence attempt by A over B makes A's desired change in B more likely.
-Conceived this way, power is fundamentally relative; it depends on the specific understandings A and B each apply to their relationship and requires B's recognition of a quality in A that would motivate B to change in the way A intends.
-A must draw on the 'base' or combination of bases of power appropriate to the relationship to effect the desired outcome.
-Drawing on the wrong power base can have unintended effects, including a reduction in A's own power.

 French and Raven argue that there are five significant categories of such qualities, while not excluding other minor categories.
-Further bases have since been adduced, in particular by Gareth Morgan in his 1986 book, Images of Organization.
+Further bases have since been proposed, in particular by Gareth Morgan in his 1986 book, Images of Organization.

 Expert power

 Expert power is an individual's power deriving from the skills or expertise of the person and the organization's needs for those skills and expertise.
 Unlike the others, this type of power is usually highly specific and limited to the particular area in which the expert is trained and qualified.
 When they have knowledge and skills that enable them to understand a situation, suggest solutions, use solid judgment, and generally outperform others, then people tend to listen to them.
 When individuals demonstrate expertise, people tend to trust them and respect what they say.
 As subject-matter experts, their ideas will have more value, and others will look to them for leadership in that area.